Would you like to drive more website traffic from your Facebook page?

 Combining your Facebook page and your website can have a powerful affect on your business.
 You can use your Facebook page to attract thousands to millions of fans and then use them to drive website traffic to generate leads, increase sales, etc.

-I have shared 13 tips below to help you make the most of your Facebook page by driving lots of website traffic…
+I have shared 13 tips below to help you drive more website traffic from your Facebook page…

 1. Add a link to your ‘About’ box:-

-An easy way to drive traffic is to add the link to your website in the about box.
+An easy way to drive more Facebook traffic is by adding a link to your website in the about box.
 This is the one located right below the profile image.

 This way people can easily visit your website with a click as soon as they read the description.
 For this to work you need write a really short description – which is only one or two lines long and then follow it up with a link to your website.
 If it’s too long and your link is placed after several words people won’t be able to see your link right away.
 They will need to click on the ‘About’ box and then visit about section and then click on the link.
 So keep it short so that people will see the link right away.
 This will encourage more people to visit your site.
 Also don’t just leave the link all by itself so that it’s right at the top.
 Write a few words about your business and then leave a link.
 If you want to you could also add a call to action like ‘Check out Our Website.’